Phase Three: Progress Update

-- Completion of accessible playground equipment area
+- Opening of accessible playground equipment area

 Alexandria Park is in the heart of Currie.
 These 14 acres of green space create the community’s key gathering place, home to the popular Airport Playground, Currie Bark Park and the Amphitheatre.
 This green space is being beautified for long-term resident enjoyment.